manoelaferronato/Teacher-Absences/README.md

-# Teacher Absences and School Dropout in São Paulo
+# Teacher Absences and School Dropout in São Paulo (in progress)

 ## Overview

 This repository contains scripts and documentation for cleaning, merging, and analyzing a database of teacher absences in São Paulo’s state schools.
 My goal is to estimate the relationship between teacher absenteeism and student dropout.
-In particular, I aim to address whether the effect differs between civil-servant and contract teachers and across urban versus rural schools.
+In particular, I aim to address whether the effect differs between permanent civil servants and contract teachers, and between urban and rural schools.

 ## Research Questions & Hypothesis

 * **RQ 1**  Does teacher absenteeism increase school dropout?
 * **RQ 2**  Does the magnitude of the effect vary with teacher contract type and school location?
-* **H1**  Higher teacher absence rates are associated with higher dropout.
-* **H2**  Contract teachers have lower absence rates and outnumber civil-servant teachers in rural schools, potentially contributing to lower dropout in these areas.
+*
 ## Data

 | Level   | Source                                                                                                                        | Years     | Key fields                                |